-If you change your business name, mailing address, location address within the same county, or close or sell your business, you must immediately notify the Department.
+If you change your business name, location or mailing address, or close or sell your business, immediately notify the Department.
 The quickest way to notify us is online.
-Go to www.floridarevenue.com, select "TAXES," then select "Update Account Information Online."
+Go to www.myflorida.com/dor, select Information for Businesses and Employers, then select Change address or account status.

-To notify us in writing, mail a letter to:
+To notify us in writing, complete and mail Form DR-COA, Change of Address or Account Status, available on our website, or mail a letter to: